‘The Bold And The Beautiful’ Spoilers: Hookup With Bill Exposed? Steffy Is Terrified As Quinn Seems To Know

 Quinn to Dig Deeper to Separate Steffy and Liam?

 But she should not relax as The Bold and the Beautiful spoilers show that Quinn noticed Steffy’s discomfort when she said she knew what’s up with her.
-She was quick to pick up and sensed that there is a much bigger secret to unravel about Steffy so she will work on it, to find out what it is.
+She was quick to pick up and sensed that there is a much bigger secret to unravel about Steffy, so she will work on it to find out what it is.

 Steffy's actions lead her to become more forgiving of Liam's minor indiscretion.
 WATCH FULL EP: https://t.co/yDlFqL9DOF #BoldandBeautiful pic.twitter.com/xl6lQM7rkP